 As we pull onto the swept, tarmacked road leading out of the airport, it’s not long until the potholes begin to appear, the road narrows and the beautiful little villages start lining the streets.
-Children wearing faded Manchester United tops are kicking footballs to one another and chickens are busily scratching around in the dry, dusty earth.
+Children wearing faded Manchester United tops are kicking footballs at one another and chickens are busily scratching around in the dry, dusty earth.
 ‘That’s my house!’
 Deddy exclaims, pointing to the left.
-‘My Mother lives next door, my wife’s family over there, my friend there, ooooh and that’s the shop, the butcher, internet, post office…’ Before I know it I’m having the tour de grand of his own village and it’s not long until the taxi pulls over and I’m invited in to meet his extended family.
+‘My mother lives next door, my wife’s family over there, my friend there, ooooh and that’s the shop, the butcher, internet, post office…’ Before I know it I’m having the tour de grand of his own village and it’s not long until the taxi pulls over and I’m invited in to meet his extended family.

-Locally ground coffee is brought out on a tray accompanied by what can only be described as a treasure trove of deep fried delights.
-A small bowl containing a fiery red liquid appears next to it and I am encouraged to dunk one of these patty like treats into the sauce – all eyes are on me as I pop one into my mouth.
+Locally ground coffee is brought out on a tray accompanied by what can only be described as a treasure trove of deep-fried delights.
+A small bowl containing a fiery red liquid appears next to it and I am encouraged to dunk one of these patty-like treats into the sauce – all eyes are on me as I pop one into my mouth.
 Unsurprisingly the red liquid turns out to be Sambal, a local chilli concoction, with my taste beds soon letting me know of the heat involved.
 Looking around the room, Deddy’s family appear to be tentatively waiting for the decision.
-A thumbs up followed by a somewhat muffled ‘It’s very good!’ as I swallow the last mouthful gives way to an unexpected commotion, gold teeth peep through big grins and soon they are all reaching for the plate in front of me.
+A thumbs-up followed by a somewhat muffled ‘It’s very good!’ as I swallow the last mouthful gives way to an unexpected commotion, gold teeth peep through big grins and soon they are all reaching for the plate in front of me.

 Watch out for Charles’ second blog coming soon…